Send Close Add comments: (status displays here)

 104. Song: This is the day

 The word "rejoice" appears often in the song "This is the day" from 1967 by Les Garrett.
-The phrase "This is the day" refers to "the day" and not "a day".
+The phrase "This is the day" refers to the "day" and not a "day".

 Verse routePsalms 118:22 The stone which the builders refused is become the head stone of the corner. [kjv]